Introduction¶

 Unprimed readers may underestimate how much of a structural difference a tiny change

-like replacing return
+like replacing return with yield can create.

 Imagine that you've written a complicated generator function and accompanying downstream code that